Gravitational lensing study of cold dark matter led galactic halo: Stability of the orbits and other general features

 \section{Stability of the orbits and other general features}

 For the metric given in Eq.
 (1) circular orbits will exist when $0<r\lambda^\prime <1$ which is indeed the case for the solution given in Eq.
 (10).
-The timelike circular geodesics has to be stable for a viable space time geometry of the galactic halo.
+The time-like circular geodesics has to be stable for a viable space-time geometry of the galactic halo.
 The condition for stable circular orbit for the metric given in Eq.
 (1) is \cite{lak04}

 As $\beta <1$, the above condition satisfies for the derived metric.